Megan-dz/Wild_Haven_Donation_Management_System-WWF/README.md

 ## Database (Operations Dashboard)

-A behind-the-scenes look at the internal Operations Dashboard — the tool built to sit closest to Wild Haven's actual data, and the piece that gives the clearest window into how the backend is shaping up.
+A behind-the-scenes look at the internal Operations Dashboard.
+This is the tool built to sit closest to Wild Haven's actual data.
+It's also the piece that gives the clearest window into how the backend is shaping up.

 **1. Dashboard (Home View)**
 The landing screen is titled "Operations Dashboard," subtitled "Overview of current conservation funding and activities."
 It presents two panels side by side: a **Funding Trajectory** card, intended to chart monthly donation totals across the past year, and a **Recent Activity** feed, meant to surface the latest donations and campaign updates across the organization.
 At this stage of the build both panels are still empty shells — the chart area is blank and Recent Activity simply reads "No recent activity" — but the framing makes the intent obvious: this is designed to be the first thing a staff member checks each morning, a single glance at how funding is trending and what just happened across the org.
 A persistent left sidebar — Dashboard, Donations, Campaigns, Donors — with an "Operations Control" label pinned at the bottom, anchors every screen and never disappears as you navigate.

 **2. Donations**
 Clicking "Donations" in the sidebar changes the URL from the root path to `/donations` and swaps the main panel to a **Donations Ledger**, described as a place to "manage and track incoming contributions."
 The screen includes a search bar ("Search by name or email…"), a status filter dropdown defaulting to "All Statuses," and a green "Add Record" button in the top right for manually logging a new contribution.
 Below that sits a table with columns for Donor, Amount, Campaign, Date, Status, and Actions.
 Right now every row is a grey shimmer placeholder rather than real data — which is actually useful information on its own, since it confirms the table is fully wired to expect and display live records the moment a backend data source is connected, rather than being a static mockup.